vghuy17ck1/svt-av1-psyex/README.md

 - Default 10-bit color depth when given a 10-bit input.
 - Disable film grain denoising by default, as it often harms visual fidelity. (**[Merged to Mainline](https://gitlab.com/AOMediaCodec/SVT-AV1/-/commit/8b39b41df9e07bbcdbd19ea618762c5db3353c03)**)
-- Default to Tune 2 (SSIM) instead of Tune 1 (PSNR), as it reliably outperforms Tune 1 perceptually & throughout trusted metrics.
-**This might change in the very near future**.
 - Enable quantization matrices by default.
 - Set minimum QM level to 4 by default for more consistent performance that min QM level 0 doesn't offer.
 It has been increased from 2, as 4 provides the most balanced gains overall.
 - Set minimum chroma QM level to 8 by default to prevent the encoder from picking suboptimal chroma QMs.